cloudedbats/cloudedbats_wurb_2020/README.md

     sudo apt install gpsd gpsd-clients udevil
     sudo apt install python3-rpi.gpio

-### Config USB GPS Receiver (optional)
+### USB GPS Receiver (optional)

-This configuration is needed if you want to use
-GPS for latitude/longitude and time.
-Tested with "Navilock NL-602U" and "G-Star IV BU-353S4".
+The detector is listening to GPS units that are connected to
+"/dev/ttyACM0" or "/dev/ttyUSB0".
+Only NMEA format is supported.
+I there are problems this may help:

-    # Connect the USB GPS Receiver and check where it is available.
+    # Connect the USB GPS Receiver and check if it is available.
     ls /dev/ttyUSB*
     ls /dev/ttyACM*

-    # Edit the config file.
-    sudo nano /etc/default/gpsd

-Set these values ("ttyUSB0" or "ttyACM0" depends on the check above):

-    START_DAEMON="true"
-    USBAUTO="true"
-    DEVICES="/dev/ttyUSB0"
-    # DEVICES="/dev/ttyACM0"
-    GPSD_OPTIONS=""

-Restart and test.
-It can take some time before the GPS receiver has found the satellites, and it doesn't work indoors.

-Some commands that can be useful if it doesn't work directly:

-    gpsmon
-    gpsmon /dev/ttyUSB0
-    gpsmon /dev/ttyACM0
-    cgps -s
+**Note:** This will not work if GPSD is installed.
+Please uninstall it if that's the case.

 ### CloudedBats software